 Which academic adjectives and phrases are best?

-This is the fifth and final lesson about Adjectives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fifth and final chapter about Adjectives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore why adjectives are useful for academic contexts